Abdullah-Al-Maruf67/Bit-Cli/README.md

 2. Create a new branch.
 3. Make your changes and commit them.
 4. Push to your branch and create a pull request.

-## 📝 License
-This project is not yet licensed.
-For inquiries about usage, please contact the repository owner.

----

-Thank you for checking out Bit!
-If you have any questions or suggestions, feel free to open an issue or reach out directly.